 In January of 2022, the City of Charleston launched its Food Scrap Drop Off Pilot Program, which was an action item identified in the Climate Action Plan.
 City of Charleston residents can take their food scraps to designated drop sites for free as part of a pilot program aimed at keeping food waste out of the Bee’s Ferry Landfill.
 This program will divert the food waste from the drop sites to the Compost Facility at Bees Ferry where it will become nutrient-rich soil that will nourish our local landscapes and increase the health of our local food, water, and air.

 To sign up for the service and to see a list of items accepted, residents must visit Charleston-sc.gov/compost.
 This is a pilot project for 6 months to test the logistics of a new program, and funding is limited.
 If the program is successful, Charleston City Council could then seek additional funding and consider expanding the program to new drop sites.

 Those who have the backyard space and interest to compost at home have an opportunity to reduce emissions even further by cutting out the hauling aspect of commercial composting.
 Plus, composting at home allows you to reap the benefits of the compost you create by putting it to work in your own landscape!
 By starting a composting routine you are:

 - Helping to grow food, not landfills

 - Returning valuable nutrients back to the soil

-- Reducing methane gas emissions that contribute to climate change
+- Reducing heat-trapping gases from landfills (methane) that contribute to climate change

-- A cylindrical trash can (Brute, Rubbermaid, etc) with a snap on lid, 35-55 gallons in size
+- A plastic cylindrical bin (Brute, Rubbermaid, etc) with a snap-on lid, 35-55 gallons in size

 - Shovel or sturdy stick to turn and aerate the pile